A Contrastive Learning Approach for Training Variational Autoencoder Priors: Noise Contrastive Priors (NCPs)

-To properly learn the reweighting factor, NCE training requires the base prior distribution to be close to the target distribution.
 Intuitively, if $p(\rvz)$ is very close to $q(\rvz)$ (i.e., $p(\rvz) \approx q(\rvz)$), the optimal classifier will have a large loss value in Eq.~\eqref{eq:gan_nce}, and we will have $r(\rvz) \approx 1$.
 If $p(\rvz)$ is instead far from $q(\rvz)$, the binary classifier will easily learn to distinguish samples from the two distributions and it will not learn the likelihood ratios correctly.
-If $p(\rvz)$ is roughly close to $q(\rvz)$, then the binary classifier can learn the ratios.
+If $p(\rvz)$ is roughly close to $q(\rvz)$, then the binary classifier can learn the ratios successfully.

-To ensure that the base prior distribution is close to the target aggregate posterior distribution, we propose a two-stage training algorithm.
-In the first stage, we train the VAE with only the base prior $p(\rvz)$.
-From Appendix~\ref{app:vae_prior}, we know that at the end of training, $p(\rvz)$ is as close as possible to $q(\rvz)$.
-In the second stage, we freeze the VAE model including the approximate posterior $q(\rvz|\rvx)$, the base prior $p(\rvz)$, and the likelihood $p(\rvx | \rvz)$, and we only train the reweighting factor $r(\rvz)$ using Eq.~\eqref{eq:gan_nce}.
-The second stage can be thought of as replacing the base distribution $p(\rvz)$ with a more expressive distribution of the form $p_\ncp(\rvz) \propto r(\rvz) p(\rvz)$.
-Hence, NCP matches the prior to the aggregate posterior $q(\rvz)$ by using the reweighting factors.
-Note that our proposed method is generic as it only assumes that we can draw samples from $q(\rvz)$ and $p(\rvz)$, which applies to any VAE.
-Our training is illustrated in Fig.~\ref{fig:training}.